secwexen/security-playbooks/playbooks/privilege-escalation/unquoted-service-path.md

 Do not modify service paths, delete suspicious executables, or alter relevant evidence before required preservation and authorization have been considered.

 ## Related Detection Rules

-No dedicated unquoted-service-path detection rule is currently available in the repository.

 ## Related Playbooks